rubenb1993/quantum_monte_carlo/VARQMC.md

 ...     alpha is the trial variable for the trial wave function of the form exp(-alpha * r) ...     steps is the amount of steps taken by the walkers ...
-Energy (steps, N) is the energy of each particle pair at timestep j ...     """
+Energy (steps, N) is the energy of each particle pair at timestep j ...     lnpsi (steps,N) is a sclaar used to determine the minimum energy of the wavefunction.
+...     """
 ...
 Energy = np.zeros(shape=(steps,N))
 ...     lnpsi = np.zeros(shape=(steps,N))